 The CEO and the rest of the company are still working remotely because the office has been closed due to the COVID-19 pandemic.
-She sends you an email asking you to transfer funds to a new business partner so she can seal a big deal.
+She sends you an email asking you to transfer funds to a new business partner to seal a big deal.
 The request isn’t out of the ordinary.
 You’re used to handling last-minute requests, and know that time is of the essence to keep the business operational.
-You’re savvy enough to check that it’s coming from her legitimate email address.
-The salutation, signature block, and writing style all match.
-There’s even an inside joke about Nickelback in there.
+You’re savvy enough to check that it’s coming from her legitimate email address, and see that the salutation, signature block, and writing style all match her usual style.
+There’s even an inside joke in there about missing your usual office snacks.

-What you don’t realize is that your boss opened an email about two weeks ago with a cryptic message about encryption issues and invalid certificates, which misled her into giving up her Office 365 account password to cyber criminals.
+What you don’t realize is that your CEO opened an email two weeks ago with a cryptic message about encryption issues and invalid certificates.
+This email tricked her into giving up her Office 365 account password to cyber criminals.
 They’ve been reading her old and incoming emails for weeks.
-They’ve studied her writing style, travel schedule, and how money moves around in your company.
+They’ve studied her writing style, work schedule, and how money moves around in your company.

 At just the right moment, while the physical office is still closed and things are far from normal, they’ve sent a perfectly crafted message asking you to wire some money to a bank account they control.
 However, you don’t know that this email is coming from criminals and not your boss.
 The numbers add up, and the attached invoice looks fine.
 When you reply asking for clarification, they respond right away.
 The CEO is out of the loop.
 Your responses are being sent straight back to the attacker and then immediately deleted from her inbox.

 How to Recognize and Respond to BEC

-BEC nearly always starts with someone giving up their password to a malicious actor.
+Business email compromise nearly always starts with someone giving up their password to a malicious actor.
 Typically, criminals target executives and anyone involved with transferring funds.
 There’s plenty of information out there already about protecting your password, having different passwords for every service (use a password manager), and how to spot a suspicious email trying to get your password (hint: it may even come from a trusted friend or colleague).
-I want to focus on preventing what comes next, once the email account has been compromised.
+Let’s focus on preventing what comes next, once the cyber criminals have compromised the email account.

 Your next line of defense is to detect the first logon, which requires logging and monitoring the authentication requests to your email accounts.
 If you’re using Office 365, don’t assume auditing is enabled by default — you should check that it’s actually been activated.

-Once logging is enabled, you can start monitoring for suspicious logons, such as users logging in from another country (pro tip: Nigeria is a top offender for BEC).
-If you can’t do this type of monitoring on your own, consider subscribing to a service that can like Delta Risk’s ActiveEye Cloud.
+Once logging is enabled, you can start monitoring for suspicious logons.
+One example is users logging in from another country (pro tip: Nigeria is a top offender for BEC).
+If you can’t do this type of monitoring on your own, consider subscribing to a service that can like Delta Risk’s ActiveEye.
 These services offer analytics to recognize abnormal logons based on IP address, source country, device profiles, and timing.